- Measuring campaign performance: Measure your ad performance and conversions based on a series of events you define.

 - Building audiences based on behavior: Track users on your site and then create Custom Audiences or Lookalike Audiences based on how they engaged and where they dropped off in your funnel.
 These audiences can then be used for remarketing.

-How to use TikTok Pixel
+How to Set Up TikTok Pixel?

 - Create pixel: Name your pixel and get the pixel code.

 - Install pixel: You can add the pixel code onto your website manually or through Google Tag Manager.

 - Download TikTok Pixel Helper: You can use TikTok Pixel Helper to check whether the pixel code is added correctly and whether the events can be triggered successfully.

 - Choose an industry category: Choose an industry category that matches your business scenario to create a series of events accordingly.

 - Define events: Define a series of events to track user actions.
 You can define tracking rules for each event by choosing either Element Click, Destination URL, or Pop-up Events.

 - Create ads and view data: At ad group level, link the pixel and choose an event as the optimization goal.
 After your campaign goes live, you can view all event data within Event Manager.

 Note: The TikTok pixel currently only records single session conversions.
 A single session conversion means the user must click on the ad and complete the conversion within the same session.
 If they do so, a conversion is attributed to TikTok.
 If the user leaves and comes back later through a browser, the conversion is not attributed to TikTok.